sjmaple/lr-demo-provisioning/README.md

     which version you want to deploy (start with v1.0 and upgrade through the next versions later on)

+  * the deployment path for which the PHP servers are configured is `/var/www/lr-demo-answers`, you'll have to enter that in the `Path` textfield

   * some application properties will not be known by LiveRebel and you will not be able to deploy v1.0 unless you provide suitable values